propex30/toyrobotsim/README.md

 # Toy Robot Simulator

 The Toy Robot Simulator is a CLI application built in TypeScript.
-It simulates a robot moving on a 5x5 unit tabletop based on user commands.
+It simulates a robot moving on a GRID based on user commands.

 ## Installation and Setup